Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 **Quantifier requires three sets of input:**

 1. Atlas maps in FLAT format (generate with QuickNII or VisuAlign).
-2. Registration information in XML or JSON format (generated with QuickNII, VisuAlign or DeepSlice).
+2. Registration information in JSON format (from QuickNII, VisuAlign or DeepSlice).
-3. Segmentations with the features to be quantified in a unique RGB colour (indexed 8-bit PNG format) (generated with ilastik or another image analysis tool).
+3. Images with the features to be quantified displayed with a unique RGB colour code (indexed 8-bit PNG format) (generated with ilastik or another image analysis tool).

 **It generates three sets of results:**

 1. Reports with counts and percentage coverage per reference atlas region.
 There is also the option to generate reports for customized regions (compilations of reference atlas regions) (CSV format).
 2. Images with the segmentations superimposed on the atlas maps (PNG format).
-3. Point clouds for visualising the extracted objects in the Meshview Atlas Viewer (JSON format).
+3. Point clouds for visualising the extracted features in the MeshView Atlas Viewer (JSON format).

-As the QUINT workflow requires the use of several software including QuickNII, Ilastik and Nutil, this section is split into several parts with information on how to prepare the input files, how to run Quantifier, and how to interpret the results.
+As the QUINT workflow requires the use of several software, this section is split into several parts with information on how to prepare the input files, how to run Quantifier, and how to interpret the results.